-Vinegar Syndrome is releasing The Vineyard as a region free Blu-ray/DVD combo on September 24th, 2019.
+In the USA, Vinegar Syndrome released The Vineyard as a region free Blu-ray + DVD combo on September 24th 2019.

 Doctor Elson Po is one of the world’s most famous wine growers.
 He has a magic potion which has kept him handsome and alive during the centuries.
 However, lately, the magic which rejuvenates him seem to be less and less effective.